mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 ## Finding your neighbour's ISP password

-Routers often store the password used to connect to the ISP (your ISP may not do this) in their admin panels.
+Routers often store the password used to connect to the ISP in their admin pages.

+This password would let you prove that you are your neighbour when talking to their ISP.
+You can cancel their internet all together.
+You can see their billing information.
+You are them.

 Let me walk you through the complex process of hacking a home router.

 First you open up the popular hacking software, Google Chrome, and go to 192.168.0.1, which is usually the IP address of the router.